TasoGiann/TasosGiann/04-linux-permissions/README.md

 Security misconfigurations

-By setting proper permissions, access to the file is restricted to authorized users only.
+By applying proper permissions, access to the file is restricted to authorized users only.

 Outcome
 File access is limited to the intended user